Physicslibrary/Threejs-WebXR-67P/README.md

 [https://www.raspberrypi.org/documentation/installation/installing-images/README.md](https://www.raspberrypi.org/documentation/installation/installing-images/README.md)

-Probably best to be connected to the internet using the ethernet port.
+Connect to the internet using the ethernet port.
 The wireless LAN will be reconfigured and not available for internet connection.

 After booting Raspbian and finishing initial setup, start configuring the Pi as a wireless access point:

 [https://www.raspberrypi.org/documentation/configuration/wireless/access-point.md](https://www.raspberrypi.org/documentation/configuration/wireless/access-point.md)

 In the "Configuring the access point host software (hostapd)", make own NameOfNetwork and good passwork for wpa_passphrase.
-For this experiment, the author finishes at "Start it up" to keep thing simple (so no internet using wireless LAN but can apt-get on Pi from ethernet).
+For this experiment, the author finishes at "Start it up" to keep thing simple (so no internet using wireless LAN but apt-get on Pi from ethernet).

 Review Terminal: